siglun/danish-sonnets/README.md

 [a transform](sonnet_candidate.xsl).
 Finally, we don't do anything unless there are 14 lines of poetry.

-This creates [a long table with data](sonnet_candidates.xml) on the sonnet candidates it finds.
+The transform creates [a long table with data](sonnet_candidates.xml) on the sonnet candidates it finds.

 ## Approximately pentametric